DataFire/Integrations/integrations/generated/azure_automation_softwareupdateconfiguration/README.md

       * expiryTime `string`: Gets or sets the end time of the schedule.
       * expiryTimeOffsetMinutes `number`: Gets or sets the expiry time's offset in minutes.
       * frequency `string` (values: OneTime, Day, Hour, Week, Month): Gets or sets the frequency of the schedule.
+      * interval `integer`: Gets or sets the interval of the schedule.
       * isEnabled `boolean`: Gets or sets a value indicating whether this schedule is enabled.
       * lastModifiedTime `string`: Gets or sets the last modified time.
       * nextRun `string`: Gets or sets the next run time of the schedule.